-When reading what you are writing, comma should always stand in the spot of the short, natural pause.
-However, if the pause is longer than the natural one, but still does not lead to a full ending of the sentence, you need semi-colon.
+When reading what you are writing, a comma should always stand in the spot of the short, natural pause.
+However, if the pause is longer than the natural one, but still does not lead to a full ending of the sentence, you need a semi-colon.
 Therefore, your best way of determining which one to use is by reading the sentence aloud or in your mind.

 Dash or Hyphens?